A shimmering field surrounds a creature of your choice within range, granting it a +2 bonus to AC for the duration.

 I’m sure a more math-savvy person could provide a bit better breakdown of the spell’s relative strength through the levels, but I think it’s safe to say that Shield of Faith remains relevant throughout any campaign.

 The big downside to Shield of Faith is that it requires concentration.
-If you can find a way to consistently protect your concentration and boost a target’s AC by +2 for a full 10 minutes, it’s an incredibly powerful spell.
+If you can find a way to consistently protect your concentration and boost a target’s AC by +2 for a full 10 minutes, it’s an incredibly powerful and efficient spell.

 There’s also opportunity cost to consider; 46% of the game’s spells require concentration, so you also won’t have access to those spells while concentrating on Shield of Faith.
 Ultimately, if you’re trying to be a consistent support character, you really can’t go wrong with Shield of Faith.